 One line that sticks out to me is “you remained true even when you did not want to.”
 I cannot tell you how often this year I wanted to just give up on my faith and just live however I felt like living.
 I did not want to remain true because I didn’t feel like God had been true to me.
 This year my faith had to be based on something other than emotions.
 I felt betrayed, hurt, angered, or numb, but I haven’t really had many positive emotional experiences faith-wise.
 I’ve had to rely on the memories of my past experiences of the goodness of God to get me through.
 I had to lean on what I knew to be true as opposed to what I felt to be true.

-Each day since uncovering this letter I have been able to connect to God, hear from Him and receive His peace.
+Each day since uncovering this letter I have been able to connect to God, hear from Him, and receive His peace.
 I’m so glad that I learned how to hear His voice for myself.
-Incidentally, I learned that at the first year of ministry school.
+Incidentally, I learned that in the first year of ministry school.
 I don’t think I would have made it through this year with my faith intact had I not taken the time to develop that skill.
-I will continue to listen for His still small voice as I move onward towards my healing and the future He is calling towards.
+I will continue to listen for His still small voice as I move onward toward my healing and the future He is calling towards.

 If you’ve been touched by my writing or would simply like to support me in this journey you can do so by clicking here.

 I listen carefully to what God the Lord is saying,